-In addition to what seems like every-other-state-you-can-think-of’s wine month, it also happens to be Missouri Wine Month.
-We kid, we kid…actually, it is a honor to be able to look into the history and immigration that led to the creation of what once was the largest producing wine state in the union durring a period of the civil war with over 100 wineries at the time.
+It’s Missouri Wine Month, in addition to what seems like every-other-state-you-can-think-of’s wine month.
+We kid, we kid…actually, it is a honor to be able to look into the history and immigration that led to the creation of what once was the largest producing wine state in the union during a period of the civil war with over 100 wineries at the time.

 The history of the Missouri wine industry goes back to 1837 when German and Italian immigrants furthered local grape cultivation initiated by local Native American tribes.
 The Germans were the first to arrive in the Missouri river valley with the focus being on Hermann, Missouri where ideal grape growing conditions were identified.
 The result was naming of the wine corridor the Missouri “Rhineland”.